5 Best Damascus Chef Knives Of 2026

 - The handle is a bit on the short side and may not be as comfortable for large hands

-3. Dalstrong Shogun
+2. Dalstrong Shogun (Best Premium)

 From Dalstrong, we bring you a gorgeous Chef knife that is again made with Japanese steel.